David-OConnor/plascad/README.md

 It generates primers to amplify the entire vector, and insert primers that contain suitable overlap regions with the vector.

-### A simple sequence viewer
+### Sequence viewer
 This shows the sequence of interest (as generated from cloning, or manually input) with primers overlayed based on their match location.
-It also displays cut sites for common restriction enzymes.
+It also displays cut sites for common restriction enzymes, and features loaded from a file, or set by the user.

+### Circular map
+A circular sequence map of the plasmid being edited, with features and other data displayed

 ### PCR parameter generation